 - In the Jon Sable, Freelance comic, Jon had one of these in his basement and ended up having a real running gun battle through it.

 - In Hex #8, Jonah Hex runs through a shooting gallery where the dummies are firing back with live ammunition in a story entitled, appropriately enough, "The Shooting Gallery".

 - Scaramanga's funhouse in The Man with the Golden Gun.

-- The Men in Black movie has a trick example: the MIBs put potential recruits through a shooting gallery full of scary-looking monsters, but the only thing Will Smith's character shoots is a little girl.
-When questioned by Rip Torn, he points out his logic (the "snarling" monster is carrying a tissue so just has a cold, the one on the streetlight is just exercising, but the little white girl in the projects at the dead of night with quantum physics textbooks must be up to something).
-Turns out that was the right answer.
+- The Men in Black movie has a trick example: the MIBs put potential recruits through a shooting gallery full of scary-looking monsters, but the only thing Jay shoots is a little girl.
+When questioned by Z, he points out his logic - the "snarling" monster is carrying a tissue so just has a cold, the one on the streetlight is just exercising, but the little white girl in the projects at the dead of night with quantum physics textbooks must be up to something.
+It turns out that was the right answer.

-- Police Academy has a subversion of this.
+- There's a subversion of this.
 The cadets are all taken to the academy shooting range, and walk though the course one by one... until Tacklebury, who is gun-crazy, goes off on his own and starts shooting every target.
 Beforehand when Leslie goes through the course he accidentally shoots a civilian before waving the gun around at the cadets, Tacklebury is the only one who doesn't hit the deck: being a gun nut he realizes that the shotgun was not recocked.
 Silly, but makes sense he wouldn't think they were in much danger.